 If you have been waiting to see a pair of binoculars loaded with features, you have found it in this Hooway product.
 Not only are they binoculars, but they have a compass and a rangefinder built right in!
 They also follow a standard military design, including their ergonomic shape.

 They are also built to provide a fantastic optical experience.
 These binoculars offer 7x magnification and a Porro and Bak4 prism system, which means your colors will pop and you will have plenty of brightness!
 And for extended viewing, they are designed to be compatible with a tripod.

 Of course, being military-grade means being super rugged.
 They are completely waterproof and fog-proof, which makes them ideal for use in all different kinds of weather.
 They will float in water, so you never have to worry about dropping them in a pond or lake.
 The body can be folded down to accommodate those who are wearing glasses.

-If you need your binoculars to be military-grade rugged, stuffed full of extra features, and all the while still produce crisp and clear images?
+If you need your binoculars to be military-grade rugged, stuffed full of extra features, and all the while still producing crisp and clear images?
 Then you have a fantastic choice with these Hooway binoculars.